Hispanic-Latino American Addiction Rehab

 Hispanic-Latino Teens and Substance Use

 Whether Hispanic-Latino teens are especially at risk for addiction, there’s no clear-cut answer.

-Several studies indicate Hispanic teens are more likely to use both illicit and licit drugs.
-Smoking rates are also typically higher for Hispanic youths compared to black and white teens.
+Several studies indicate Hispanic and Latino teens are more likely to use both illicit and licit drugs.
+Smoking rates are also typically higher for Hispanic and Latino youths compared to black and white teens.